-How to Clone My Website to a Second URL: A Step-by-Step Guide
+How to Clone a Website to a New URL: 5 Methods for WordPress, cPanel & More

 Have you found yourself asking, “How to clone my website to a second URL?”
 You’re not alone.
 Many small business owners, website developers, and digital marketers need to copy their websites for various reasons, a common practice in today’s digital world.